Aayushkalam: Plot

 As the story proceeds to the climax, Alex forces Shobha and Aby's mother to sign certain documents that make him the owner of all the businesses and assets that Aby had inherited from his father.
 He kidnaps Balakrishnan and threatens to destroy Aby's heart if they did not sign the documents.
 Aby decides to save them.
-He enters Inspector Damu's house and possesses his body.
+He enters Damodaran's house and possesses his body.
 He fights with Alex and kills him.
-Alex's ghost rises and both face each other, but soon Alex is sent to hell.
+Alex's ghost rises and both face each other, soon Alex is sent to hell.
 Balakrishnan and Aby try to communicate with each other, but they no longer can do so.
 In the end, a divine light appears from the sky and transports Aby to heaven.